riscv-software-src/riscof/docs/source/inputs.rst

 specific parameters and paths to the DUT's riscv-config based isa and platform yamls.

-A generic format of the ``config.ini`` file required by riscof is presented below.
+A generic format of the ``config.ini`` file required by RISCOF is presented below.
 A similar template file can be generated using the ``--setup`` command of RISCOF.

 .. code-block:: ini